Hello, my name is

 AethersJournal is a journaling application that incorporates

-an AI “therapist” that helps you reflect on your day, and what
+an AI "therapist" that helps you reflect on your day, based on

 Technologies Used: